MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/retrieve-a-prompts-definition.md

 This workflow sample demonstrates how to retrieve a prompt's definition.

 You want to get the definition of the `"Call Center in USA"` prompt object.
-The object ID of the prompt is `2804B5284AFF95E8E0EEB4AC09B5B972` in the Strategy Tutorial project.
+The object ID of the prompt is `2804B5284AFF95E8E0EEB4AC09B5B972` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info